f3d-app/f3d/README.md

 See the [gallery](doc/GALLERY.md) for more images, take a look at the [changelog](doc/CHANGELOG.md) or go to the [install guide](doc/user/INSTALLATION.md) to download and install F3D!

+While F3D is primarily a native application, a web app built using emscripten can be run at https://f3d.app/web

 If you need any help or want to discuss with other F3D users and developers, head over to our [discord](https://discord.f3d.app).

 # Quickstart